- Online Shopping Statistics – Do the Numbers Count?

 - Product Name

-A product name is a very first step you need to take into consideration.
+A product name is the very first step you need to take into consideration.
 To create continuity in your brand identity and logo, the correct product names will help you a lot.
 The more reliable you are, the more likely your clients will trust you.

 2. Product SKU